 - Adjust the zoom rate so that the operational flow area fits in one page.
 If the print target spans multiple pages, parts placed across pages might not be displayed correctly.
 The same applies to parts placed across pages in the guide area. - For the flow parts, except image parts, relation lines are always placed in the rearmost ground.
-Even if you use the Front/back order setting in the Attribute Settings window to set flow parts behind relation lines, flow parts are always displayed in the foreground in the display window. - In Internet Explorer 8 or Internet Explorer 9, inline frame parts might not be printed. - In Internet Explorer 10, image parts might not be printed.
-You might be able to print those parts if you delete the Exif information by using an image editor, and then save them again. - With some printers and printer drivers, labels might be printed with a different font size from the font size that is used for displayed labels.
-As a result, line breaks might take place at inappropriate positions.
+Even if you use the Front/back order setting in the Attribute Settings window to set flow parts behind relation lines, flow parts are always displayed in the foreground in the display window. - With some printers and printer drivers, labels might be printed with a different font size from the font size that is used for displayed labels.
+As a result, line breaks might take place at inappropriate positions. - If your web browser is Microsoft Edge or Google Chrome, enable the Background graphics setting.